hytham2005/hytham-churnprediction-ds-projects/README.md

 **Best Model**

 Logistic Regression with SMOTEENN got the best recall of 84%.
-I chose recall as the main metric because loosing a customer who is about to churn is much worse than mistakenly flagging one who stays.
+I chose recall as the main metric because losing a customer who is about to churn is much worse than mistakenly flagging one who stays.

 **Tools**